robenkleene/testing-presentation/testing-presentation.md

 ```
 ---

-> Reason #2 that functional programming facilitates testing by reducing your testing surface area
+> Reason #2 that functional programming facilitates testing by reducing the testing surface area

 ---